Pickett Fire in California's Napa County near Calistoga the largest in Bay Area this year

 Air quality impacted

-Smoke from the fire was expected to impact air quality in the North Bay.
+Smoke from the fire was expected to impact air quality in the North Bay into early next week.

+On Friday, the Bay Area Air District has issued an Air Quality Advisory for Napa, Solano and Sonoma counties.
+The agency has since extended the advisory through Monday, Aug.
+25.

 During a smoke event, the air district urges residents to stay indoors or to visit locations with filtered air.
 Additional tips can be found on the Air District's website.